giantswarm/docs/src/content/basics/automatic-termination-of-bad-nodes/index.md

 ## Overview

-Giant Swarm's `terminate-unhealthy-nodes` feature helps you keep the nodes in your cluster in a healthy, running state.
-When enabled, a service makes periodic checks on the health of each node in your cluster.
+Degraded nodes in a Kubernetes cluster should be a rare issue, however when it occurs, it can have severe consequences for the workloads scheduled to the affected nodes.
+The goal should be to detect bad nodes early and remove them from the cluster, replacing them with healthy ones.

+Starting with release v12.6.0 for AWS, you now have the option to automate the detection and termination of bad nodes.
+When enabled, all nodes in your cluster are periodically checked.
 If a node fails consecutive health checks over an extended time period, it will be drained and terminated.

-This is an `alpha` feature available on these providers:
+This function is available on AWS only currently.
+Support on other providers will follow.

-* AWS - `12.6.0` release onwards

 ## Technical details